youngmoo/LyriChord/README.md

 - Unimplemented, but probably good ideas...
   - Since periods, colons, and bars are reserved characters, there should be some way to escape those (perhaps `\`) if they are part of the lyrics.

-This is very much a work in progress, and I welcome any and all feedback.
+This is very much an early draft of a work in progress, and I welcome any and all feedback.
 I hope this is useful to you!